Hindol, Bhiwani

 Hindol is a village in the Bhiwani district of the Indian state of Haryana.
-Located in the Charkhi Dadri tehsil, it lies approximately 16 km south east of the district headquarters town of Bhiwani.
-As of the 2011 Census of India, the village had 514 households with a total population of 2,564 of which 1,338 were male and 1,226 female.
+Located in the Charkhi Dadri tehsil, it lies approximately 16 km southeast of the district headquarters town of Bhiwani.
+As of the 2011 Census of India, the village had 514 households with a total population of 2,564, of which 1,338 were male and 1,226 female.